kengxiafate/ECG-GTMD/README.md

 # ECG-GTMD
-This repository provides the source code of paper 'ECG-GTMD:A CVD Diagnosis Model based on Graph-Transformer with Multi-Domain Fusion of Spatiotemporal and Band Features'
+This repository provides the source code ECG-GTMD
 # Introduction
 - **./data_preprocessing**：Carry out the preprocessing work of the dataset.

 - **./data_provider**:Create and load experimental data.

-- **./layers**:The reference implementations of each component of the GTMD model.
+- **./layers**:The reference implementations of each component of model.

 - **run.py**:Add parameters and start the experiment.
 # Datasets